RealMelkor/Vgmi/README.md

-:gencert | Generate a client-certificate for the current capsule :forget [host] | Forget the certificate for the host :download [name] | Download the current page, the name is optional :help | Open about:help in a new tab
+:gencert | Generate a client-certificate for the current capsule :forget [host] | Forget the certificate for the host :download [name] | Download the current page, the name is optional :exec | Open the current page in an external program :help | Open about:help in a new tab

 ## Sandboxing